gtuzi/intro_2_rl/approximate_methods/off_policy/README.md

 ### Off-Policy Divergence
 One issue with off-policy with function approximation is the update distribution divergence.
-An example of such divergence is Baird's example.
+An example of such divergence is Baird's example (refer to `bairds_main.py` for the implementation).

 In this example, the _dashed_ line (actions) take the system to one of the upper states which land into any of the with equal probability.
 The _solid_ line (the other action) takes the system to the seventh state.
 In this example